0xAX/linux-insides/Booting/linux-bootstrap-1.md

 Start of Kernel Setup
 --------------------------------------------------------------------------------

 Finally, we are in the kernel!
-Technically, the kernel hasn't run yet; first, we need to set up the kernel, memory manager, process manager, etc. Kernel setup execution starts from [arch/x86/boot/header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S) at [_start](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L293).
+Technically, the kernel hasn't run yet; first, the kernel setup part must configure some stuff like decompressor, memory management related things and etc. After all of such things, kernel setup part will decompress actual kernel and jump on it.
+Execution of setup part starts from [arch/x86/boot/header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S) at [_start](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L292).
 It is a little strange at first sight, as there are several instructions before it.

 A long time ago, the Linux kernel used to have its own bootloader.
 Now, however, if you run, for example,